Last updated: 8 June 2026

 How the remortgage service works in practice

-Sprive monitors your mortgage and can alert you when better rates become available or when your current deal is approaching its end date.
-If you choose to remortgage through their service, Sprive connects you with a mortgage adviser.
-Sprive states that it covers the typical £500 advice fee for customers, which suggests the lender commission more than covers that cost.
+Sprive monitors your mortgage and alerts you when better rates become available or when your current deal is approaching its end date.
+If you choose to remortgage through the service, Sprive connects you with a mortgage adviser.
+Sprive states it covers the typical ยฃ500 advice fee for customers, which suggests the lender commission more than covers that cost.

 This is a common model across UK mortgage intermediaries.
-The key thing to know is that the advice should be whole-of-market, meaning the adviser searches across available lenders rather than a limited panel.
-If you use this feature, it's still worth comparing independently on sites like MoneySavingExpert to make sure the deal you're offered is genuinely competitive.
+The key point is that regulated mortgage advice must be whole-of-market in scope, meaning the adviser searches across available lenders rather than a limited panel.
+If you use this feature, it is worth comparing independently on sites like MoneySavingExpert to verify the deal is competitive.

-What this means for you: Sprive has a financial incentive to keep you engaged with the app long enough for your remortgage window to come around.
-That's not necessarily a bad thing.
-It means the free overpayment tools are the hook, and remortgaging is where the real revenue sits.
-Your interests (paying less interest, getting a better deal) and Sprive's interests (earning commission when you remortgage) are broadly aligned here.
+What this means for you: Sprive has a financial incentive to keep you engaged long enough for your remortgage window to arrive.
+That is not necessarily a bad thing.
+The free overpayment tools are the hook; remortgaging is where the real revenue sits.
+Your interest (paying less interest, getting a better deal) and Sprive's interest (earning commission when you remortgage) are broadly aligned.

 Revenue stream 2: gift card and cashback revenue share

-The Shop with Sprive feature lets you buy digital gift cards for over 1,000 retailers including Tesco, Amazon, M&S, ASDA, Sainsbury's, and dozens more.
-When you buy a gift card, a percentage goes into your mortgage overpayment pot as cashback.
+The Shop with Sprive feature lets you buy digital gift cards for retailers including Tesco, ASDA, Sainsbury's, Morrisons, Waitrose, M&S, Amazon, IKEA, Boots, and many more.
+When you buy a gift card, a cashback percentage goes into your mortgage overpayment pot.
 Sprive earns a share of the commission from the retailer on each transaction.

-This is standard affiliate or partnership revenue.
-The retailer pays a commission for the sale (just like they would with any cashback or gift card platform), and that commission is split between you (as cashback) and Sprive (as revenue).
-Neither side is paying extra beyond the normal price of the goods.
+This is standard affiliate or partnership revenue, powered through Sprive's partnership with gift card platform Tillo, which supports over 1,000 brands.
+The retailer pays a commission for the sale (just as they would with any cashback or gift card platform), and that commission is split between you (as cashback) and Sprive (as revenue).
+Neither side pays extra beyond the normal price of the goods.

-Understanding how Sprive makes money from gift cards also explains why cashback percentages vary by retailer.
-Higher-margin retailers can afford to offer bigger commissions, which translates to better cashback rates in the app.
-If a retailer you like isn't available or the rate seems low, it's because the underlying commission doesn't support a higher payout.
-For more detail on how the cashback feature works in practice, our Sprive cashback explained guide covers checkout tips, gift card pitfalls, and when it's genuinely worth the effort.
+This also explains why cashback percentages vary by retailer.
+Higher-margin retailers can afford bigger commissions, which translates to better cashback rates in the app.
+For more detail on how the cashback feature works in practice, our Sprive cashback explained guide covers checkout tips, gift card pitfalls, and when it is worth the effort.

-What this means for you: You're not paying more for your shopping.
+What this means for you: You are not paying more for your shopping.
 The cashback comes from the retailer's marketing budget, not your pocket.
-It's essentially free money towards your mortgage, as long as you're buying things you'd purchase anyway.
-Buying a £50 gift card for a shop you don't normally visit just to get 3% cashback would be counterproductive.
+It works towards your mortgage at no extra cost, as long as you are buying things you would purchase anyway.
+Buying a ยฃ50 gift card for a shop you rarely visit just to get 3% cashback would be counterproductive.

 Revenue stream 3: venture capital funding

 Sprive has raised external investment to fund its growth.
-In 2025, the company closed a £5.5 million funding round led by Ascension, an impact-focused venture firm.
-This isn't revenue in the traditional sense, but it's worth mentioning because it explains how Sprive can offer a free product while still paying staff and developing the app.
+In 2025, the company closed a ยฃ5.5 million funding round led by Ascension, an impact-focused venture firm.
+This is not revenue in the traditional sense, but it is worth mentioning because it explains how Sprive can offer a free product while still paying staff and developing the app.

-Venture funding means investors are betting that Sprive's user base will grow and that the revenue streams above (especially remortgage commissions at scale) will eventually generate strong returns.
+Venture funding means investors are betting that Sprive's user base will grow and that the remortgage commission revenue will eventually generate strong returns at scale.
 For users, the practical implication is that Sprive is a growing business with institutional backing, not a side project that might disappear overnight.

-That said, no startup is guaranteed to survive long term.
-Your money in Sprive's wallet is safeguarded via PrePay Technologies Limited (an FCA-authorised e-money institution), which means it's ring-fenced from Sprive's operating money.
+That said, no startup is certain to survive long term.
+Your money in Sprive's wallet is safeguarded via PrePay Technologies Limited (FRN 900010), an FCA-authorised e-money institution, which means it is ring-fenced from Sprive's operating money.
 However, safeguarding is not the same as FSCS protection.
 Our is Sprive safe page explains the difference in detail.

 What Sprive doesn't do to make money

-Based on Sprive's own disclosures and what we've observed:
+Based on Sprive's own disclosures and what I've observed using the app since 2021:

 - No subscription required for core features.
 Overpayments, autosaving, and basic mortgage tracking are all free.